ARTICLE

 The Competitor White Map looks at what competitors are actually claiming — the position they own, the language they repeat, the territory they've staked out in the customer's mind.
 Then it looks at what they're leaving open.

-The most important insight the White Map produces is this: if every competitor in the category is saying the same things — quality, experience, results, passion — then none of those things are the Onlyness.
+If every competitor in the category is claiming quality, experience, results, and passion — none of those things are the Onlyness.
 They're category requirements.
-Table stakes.
-The price of entry, not the basis of a position.
+The price of entry.
+What the market expects from every serious player before the conversation even begins.

 Where the three meet